-The best mesh routers provide wireless internet coverage far better than any standalone router or Wi-Fi extender can manage.
-With multiple devices sharing a single shared Wi-Fi network, a mesh system is the best solution for fixing weak or missing signal in the farthest rooms and even in the backyard.
-We've looked at more than a dozen mesh routers, testing the performance and usability of each to help you find the best mesh Wi-Fi kit for your home.
+The best mesh routers can give your home better, stronger wireless internet coverage than any solo router or Wi-Fi extender could hope to manage.
+Since you have multiple devices creating a single shared network, a mesh system is the best option for fixing weak and missing signal in the farthest rooms of your house.
+We've tested more than a dozen mesh routers, from wireless-AC models to Wi-Fi 6 mesh kits, evaluating the performance and usability of each one to help you find the best mesh Wi-Fi kit for your home.